-Karisoke research center is among the leading attractions in Rwanda’s volcanoes national park because it is another living memories of Dian Fossey an American primatologist and conservationist who became famous for undertaking studies and research about mountain gorillas and advocating for their protection.
+Karisoke Research Center is among the leading attractions in Rwanda’s Volcanoes National Park because it is another living memory of Dian Fossey an American primatologist and conservationist who became famous for undertaking studies and research about mountain gorillas and advocating for their protection.

-People around and close to the Virunga region illegally access the parks and set traps targeting mammals for food but sometimes it is the gorillas that incidentally fall into these traps and also carryout other illegally activities including encroaching on the land of the park, cutting down trees in the park, collecting firewood and all these put the lives of the gorillas at a high risk.
+People around and close to the Virunga region illegally access the parks and set traps targeting mammals for food but sometimes it is the gorillas that incidentally fall into these traps and also carry out other illegal activities including encroaching on the land of the park, cutting down trees in the park, collecting firewood and all these put the lives of the gorillas at high risk.

-In conjunction with the Dian Fossey fund international, the Karisoke research center come together with the democratic republic of Congo and Uganda to protect the mountain gorillas with joint independent patrols and protect the gorillas in the area.
+In conjunction with the Dian Fossey Fund International, the Karisoke Research Center came together with the democratic republic of Congo and Uganda to protect the mountain gorillas with joint independent patrols and protect the gorillas in the area.

-As of now, the center uses advanced technology to conduct various activities patterning with the conservation organizations and local authorities to strengthen the protection and conservation work of these gorillas.
+Today, the center employs cutting-edge technology and collaborates closely with conservation organizations and local authorities to fortify the protection and conservation efforts for these gorillas.

-Karisoke research center habituated the golden monkeys in the park and works with the University of Rwanda and provides field research opportunities for research purposes.
+Karisoke Research Center habituated the golden monkeys in the park works with the University of Rwanda and provides field research opportunities for research purposes.

-It is just located in volcanoes national park, it takes only 2 hours to get to the research center using the Rwandan roads from Kigali international airport.
+It is located in Volcanoes National Park, it takes only 2 hours to get to the research center using the Rwandan roads from Kigali International Airport.